apache/hadoop/hadoop-hdds/docs/content/Concepts.md

 Please look at the [command line interface]({{< ref "CommandShell.md#shell" >}})  for more info.

-Ozone supports both REST and RPC protocols.
+Ozone supports both (S3 compatible) REST and RPC protocols.
 Clients can choose either of these protocols to communicate with Ozone.
 Please see the [client documentation]({{< ref "JavaApi.md" >}}) for more details.

 Ozone separates namespace management and block space management; this helps ozone to scale much better.
 The namespace is managed by a daemon called